scottlamb/moonfire-nvr/design/api.md

     to divide recordings into days as described further below.
 *   `cameras`: a list of cameras.
 Each is a dict as follows:
     *   `uuid`: in text format
+    *   `id`: an integer.
+The client doesn't ever need to send the id back in API requests, but camera ids are helpful to know when debugging by reading logs or directly examining the filesystem/database.
     *   `shortName`: a short name (typically one or two words)
     *   `description`: a longer description (typically a phrase or paragraph)
     *   `config`: (only included if request parameter `cameraConfigs` is true)